-How can you achieve the highest possible impact with a campaign?
+How can you achieve the highest possible impact with an advertising campaign?
 How should your marketing budget be distributed across different channels over a planned period of time?
-These are the challenges marketing managers and media planners regularly face in order to achieve their objectives such as brand building, attracting attention to specific (advertising) content and sales.
+These are the challenges marketing managers and media planners regularly face in order to achieve their objectives such as brand building, attracting attention to specific (advertising) content, and sales.

 The underlying question is: how can the effect of marketing be estimated and directly integrated into campaign planning?
-Media mix modeling or sales modeling offer a solution.
+Media mix modeling or sales modeling offers a solution.

-At MMT, our data analytics team regularly creates models as a starting point for media planning for various clients.
-Based on the effective strength of the channels involved, our team first develops different scenarios for budget allocation.
+Based on the effective strength of the channels involved, first, different scenarios for budget allocation are developed.
 The channels then are combined in such a way that the resulting allocation maximizes the effectiveness of the campaign for a given budget (Figure 2).

 The next step is to plan advertising pressure across the campaign period.
 The model is used to forecast the effect of the media performance used per week on the target variable.
 This makes it possible to identify which allocation over the weeks of the campaign will achieve the desired advertising pressure (Figures 3 & 4).

 Figure 4 Media Mix Modeling Campaign Planning 2

 Using a given marketing budget as effectively and efficiently as possible has always been the goal.
 Now it's time to create a media mix model to achieve the greatest possible impact with advertising campaigns.